marshallhouston/night_writer/data/pseudocode.md

 ..    ..0.  ....    ......0.
 ..    ....  .0..    .0...0..

+now we have an array of all the braille characters
+- give line_1 the first element
+- give line_2 the second element
+- give line_3 the third element
+- loop back and keep going
+- after all the elements, add a new line character to the end of line_1 and line_2
+- print the lines out (line_1, line_2, line_3)

 - we need a print class that takes the array of braille characters and prints it onto specific lines
 * receive input (array of translated_braille characters from Translator class)
 * assign characters to a line